 According to Psychology, Today, relationships are complex; the ones with your spouse, partner, colleague, boss, best friend, parent, child, and so on.
-When two people come together, there are differing expectations, backgrounds, and differences in power and responsibility, depending on the relationship.
+When two people come together, differing expectations, backgrounds, and differences in power and responsibility depend on the relationship.

 Then as we spoke, he said something jokingly about me.
 Although I knew he was joking, I had laughed over it, then I thought about it genuinely, and just later, I became offended.